Not all animal diseases are zoonotic: Animal Husbandry department - www.lokmattimes.com

 New Delhi, July 7 Zoonoses are infectious diseases that can transfer between animals and humans, such as rabies, anthrax, influenza (H1N1 and H5N1), Nipah, Covid-19, brucellosis, and tuberculosis; however, not all diseases are 'zoonotic', said the Department of Animal Husbandry and Dairying (DAHD) on Sunday.

-The department has organised an interactive session chaired by the Secretary of Animal Husbandry and Dairying (AHD) to observe the World Zoonoses Day
+The department has organised an interactive session chaired by Alka Upadhyaya, the Secretary of Animal Husbandry and Dairying (AHD), to observe World Zoonoses Day.

 According to the Animal Husbandry Department, understanding which diseases are zoonotic is crucial for effective public health strategies and preventing unnecessary fear and stigmatisation of animals.